Quick start

 [lvl1-1] [J1] Joint Data: FULLY READY :)

 If it’s your first time launching, lvl1 is waiting for lvl0’s data, which comes from the rviz simulation node (or you future robot).
-Once simu_rviz launched the Motion-Stack will receive data, start working and output what parts of it are ready.
+You can launch rviz_simu using the following:

 You should see a robot!

-launch_simu_rviz.bash launches rviz and a simulation node that imitates a motor’s response.
+rviz_simu.launch.py launches rviz and a simulation node that imitates a motor’s response.
 When using the real robot, you must not use this additional node (it will interfere with messages from the motors).
-You should launch rviz without simulation using launch_only_rviz.bash
+You should launch rviz without simulation using rviz_vizu.launch.py

 Parameters and Launchers